Brexit Is Becoming Dangerously Undemocratic For The UK

 — BBC News (UK) (@BBCNews) April 18, 2017

 According to the Mail, to oppose anything other than the most extreme form of Brexit is to be a “saboteur.”
-They viewed May’s General Election as an attempt to destroy political opposition to a “hard” Brexit, and campaigned cheerfully in favor of that approach.
-It’s worth noting that the Mail‘s website is the most popular English language newspaper website in the world, while in 2015 it became the country’s most popular print newspaper.
+They viewed May’s General Election as an attempt to destroy political opposition to a “hard” Brexit and campaigned cheerfully in favor of that approach.
+It’s worth noting that the Mail’s website is the most popular English language newspaper website in the world, while in 2015 it became the country’s most popular print newspaper.
 This anti-democratic stance is a disturbing one from so influential a paper.

 In October, the specter of censorship was raised once again when Conservative minister Chris Heaton-Harris penned an ill-judged letter asking every university for details of their teaching on Brexit.
 Naturally, the universities refused, advising that most of their syllabuses were online — and going public about the letter.
 Heaton-Harris swiftly backed down, insisting this was only for a book and not for government purposes.
 This argument was neatly undermined by the fact he printed the letter on official Commons notepaper.
 The Mail, naturally, followed this up with an attack on the university deans who’d exposed the letter.

 And then we have the most recent example.
 Fifteen Conservative MPs have just rebelled against the government whip in opposing an amendment to the EU (Withdrawal) Bill that fixes the date of Brexit in British law.
 They argue that this would prevent the government negotiating any extensions should the negotiations not go well.
-This time round, it was the Daily Telegraph that took the most extreme stance.
+This time around, it was the Daily Telegraph that took the most extreme stance.

 The bullying begins.
 We want a good Brexit not a Hard ideologically driven Brexit #standupfordemocracy pic.twitter.com/VVfg8LmCiA